juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

     year: 2014
     image:
     tcc: $71.1 million
-    cfp: $33.3 million for 10 projects and direct charges
+    cfp: $32.6 million* for 10 projects and direct charges
     contributor:
       - item:
         partner: Japan
     description: |
       This fund provides financial incentives to promote the adoption of advanced low carbon technologies in ADB financed sovereign and non-sovereign projects.
 It provides grants and technical assistance to ADB projects that use the Joint Crediting Mechanism, a bilateral carbon market mechanism initiated by the government of Japan.
-In 2019, the fund was replenished by US$9.25 million.
+In 2019, the fund was replenished by $9.25 million.
 It also cofinanced a project with ADB that seeks to improve [Mongolia’s health system](https://www.adb.org/projects/49173-004/main#project-pds) to benefit its disadvantaged groups.
   - item:
     type: single
     name: Japan Scholarship Program